 Schools-related activities are Pearson's most significant activity by sales, bringing in over 40% per year; Higher Education and Professional bring in some 39% and 19% each.

 Though it operates in more than 80 countries around the world, Pearson's largest markets are North America (66% of sales) and the UK (around 10% of sales).
 The Asia-Pacific region accounts for around 15%.

 Sales and Marketing

 In 2015 the company worked with brand design agency Together Design to refocus the Pearson brand around the idea of curiosity and the excitement that comes with learning.
-The company's new logo combines an exclamation mark and question mark to form the letter ‘P’.
+The company's new logo combines an exclamation mark and question mark (the "interrobang") to form the letter ‘P’.